 - Rice crackers – look for them at the specialty food store

-- Enjoy Life Foods Soft and Chewy Caramel Apple Snack Gluten-Free Bars - this is just one of the allergen-free snack offerings from Enjoy Life Foods (and it just happens to be one of my favorites!)
-You can find more in the Food Allergy Store or at Gluten-Free Mall.
+- Enjoy Life Foods snack bars- this is just one of the allergen-free snack offerings from Enjoy Life Foods (and it just happens to be one of my favorites!)
+Luckily, Enjoy Life products are widely available at stores.

 Look for gluten-free broth at your grocery store.
 I use either Pacific or Kitchen Basics and keep a box of chicken and beef broth on hand.
 You can use it to make your own wheat free soup, sauces and gravies.